arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 > project here.
 Lord Tarnis the Sith traitor is killed, but the Empire finds
 > the secret weapons facilities indicating their start here in the Works.

+The Jedi Envoy: After completing your training on Tython, you are to travel to Coruscant as ordered by the Jedi Council.
+Travel to Coruscant.

+Stolen Secrets: The data files for the Planet Prison, a top secret Republic military weapon, have been stolen, along with valuable military hardware.
+A Rodian smuggler named Vistis Garn was behind the theft; he’s known to work for the Migrant Merchants’ Guild.
+Take a speeder to the old Galactic Market and infiltrate the Migrant Merchants’ Guild warehouse to recover the stolen goods.

+Kidnapped!:  While you recovered the stolen data files for the Planet Prison, kidnappers have taken Doctor Tarnis.
+Agent Galen has asked you to meet up with Kira Carsen and her security team at the spaceport to stop the kidnappers.
+Head to docking bay 84 in the spaceport and speak to Kira Carsen.

+The Rescue: Agent Galen is sending you to rescue Doctor Tarnis while he, Master Orgus and Master Kiwiiks secure vulnerable Republic weapons labs.
+Galen offered the services of a special tactical unit of Republic soldiers to assist you.
+Take a speeder to the Black Sun sector and speak to Sergeant Nidaljo and his squad to get their help.

+Tracking Down the Traitor: General Var Suthra is determined to find the traitor Doctor Tarnis before he escapes.
+Intelligence agents discovered Doctor Tarnis’s last holocall came from within Justicar territory; he wants you to investigate.
+Take a speeder to Justicar territory and find the Justicar prison.

+Race to the Ruins: Lord Tarnis has set up the Planet Prison in the ruins of the old Jedi Temple on Coruscant.
+You need to stop him before it becomes fully active.
+Use the elevator in the Justicar territory to reach the Works, then travel to the speeder pad that can take you to the elevator that leads to the Jedi Temple.
+Once there, travel to the Jedi Council chambers to confront Lord Tarnis.

 ##### 2C.
 Smuggler

 > Skavak tries to sell a counterfeit Ruby to the Empire who are in the Works
 > now.
 Skavak had sold Rogun the Butcher's guns as well by this time (to the
 > Empire?).
 The Smuggler gets the ship back and leaves to find Nok Drayan's
 > fortune.

+The Gambler: Travel to Coruscant

+Identity Crisis: Darmas Pollaran thinks a slicer named Kixi might know where Skavak is hiding.
+She is holed up in a computer lab in the Migrant Merchants’ Guild area.
+Use the security panel in the Migrant Merchants’ Guild area to gain access to Kixi’s computer lab.

+Hot Pursuit: Skavak is involved with the Black Sun gang.
+Darmas Pollaran, your contact on Coruscant, thinks the Black Sun may have a fragmented holorecording that reveals Skavak’s location.
+If you acquire the fragments, you can reassemble the entire message.
+Head to the Black Sun’s headquarters to retrieve the holo fragments from their computer consoles.

+Due Process: Darmas Pollaran’s informants have tracked Skavak to the Justicar sector.
+Darmas thinks a pair of siblings named Juul and Jiik might know where to find him.
+Take a speeder to Justicar territory and speak with Juul in her apartment.

+Race the Devil: You’ve learned that Skavak has a secret meeting with Imperials down in the Works below Coruscant.
+If you hurry, maybe you can catch him and reclaim your ship.
+Head to the south Works and intercept Skavak at his meeting with the Imperials.

 ##### 3C.
 Consular